metafizzy/fizzy.school/content/hash-maps.md

 };
 ```

 This object, stored as a variable `stateNames`, is a list of the states.
 The object consist of multiple properties, the states.
-Each property has a key, the state abbrieviation, and a value, the state name.
+Each property has a key, the state abbreviation, and a value, the state name.
 On its own, it's just data.
 What makes it useful is that we access the state names programmatically.

 To access a property value, you may typically dot notation